toefel18/kotlin-exposed-blog/README.md

 The application stores Actors and Movies in an SQL database and exposes them via a simple REST api.
 The REST API is built with [Javalin](https://javalin.io/).

 There are two variants, one with H2 and one with Postgres.
+H2 is the easiest starting point because it is an in-memory database.

 ### Running with H2